yuht1993/TRL_for_MOMDP_TVIVP/README.md

 "exp3/result"

-### or execute the following Jupyter Notebook after the offline network training：
+### or execute the code in following files after the offline network training：

 “exp1/TRL_uncertainty_result.ipynb”